 Highland is a medium-sized city located in the state of Utah.
-With a population of 17,456 people and four constituent neighborhoods, Highland is the 44th largest community in Utah.
-Much of the housing stock in Highland was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Highland economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Highland, where the median household income is $107,121.
+With a population of 17,989 people and four constituent neighborhoods, Highland is the 44th largest community in Utah.
+Highland has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Highland, where the median household income is $107,121.00.

 Highland home prices are not only among the most expensive in Utah, but Highland real estate also consistently ranks among the most expensive in America.

 Highland is a decidedly white-collar city, with fully 90.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Highland is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Highland who work in management occupations (17.62%), sales jobs (16.02%), and office and administrative support (12.59%).

 Also of interest is that Highland has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 9.19% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.